-Walking into the tent where his two allies had resided, Siberia was greeted by the sounds of laughing reverberated through his ears.
-Faded golden eyes glanced over to see Kizashi and Tezuka, laughing at something before the atmosphere changed dramatically upon realizing he had come back.
+Walking into the tent where his two allies had resided, Siberia was greeted by the sounds of laughing reverberating through his ears.
+Faded blue eyes glanced over to see Kizashi and Tezuka, laughing at something before the atmosphere changed dramatically upon realizing he had come back.
 The two heads he was holding hit the floor, rolling with blood streaming behind them as their grotesque expressions gazed upon them with horror-riddled sockets.

 A metallic click sounded through the air as Siberia pointed a gun at the two soldiers.

 "General Siberia!"
 Tezuka's voice was a mixture of happy and nervous at the same time.
 His general always was a little off, but his aura felt stranger than usual.
 "We thought you were dead!"